Your Cloud in Your Closet

 Default Package Repository

-Every Town OS installation ships with the default-packages repository, which covers a broad range of self-hosted services:
+Every Town OS installation ships with the default-packages repository, a curated set of self-hosted services:

-Packages like Gitea, Nginx, Plex, and most of the databases work today.
-The default repository also contains many experimental packages — pull requests to resolve issues with them are encouraged.
+Packages are tested to varying degrees — Gitea, Plex, and PostgreSQL work well today.
+The default repository is growing, and pull requests to add or improve packages are encouraged.
 You can also create your own private repositories — perfect for family, friends, or custom deployments.

 Browse Packages on GitHubDocumentation